nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 As stated, processes with the new certificates should be introduced in a rolling fashion to avoid downtime, which means that processes with the old key pair certificate can verify processes with the new key pair certificate.
 Since the new key pair certificates must be verified using a new trusted certificate, existing processes (admin and database) must have the new trusted certificate propagated to their truststores before the new key pair certificates can be introduced.

-To simplify updating and propagating new trusted certificates, run `nuocmd add trusted-certificate`.
+To simplify updating and propagating new trusted certificates, run [nuocmd add trusted-certificate](https://doc.nuodb.com/nuodb/latest/reference-information/command-line-tools/nuodb-command/nuocmd-reference/#add-trusted-certificate).
 This command adds a trusted certificate to the NuoDB Admin server and causes the trusted certificate to be added and propagated to all APs and all database processes.

 An overview of how CA certificate rotation is performed is as follows: